Background mask

 3. Use the Rule of Thirds for the Best Safari Photography

 One of the best tips for framing the photographs that you take is to use the Rule of Thirds.
 This is a great general photography tip that can be especially useful while on safari photographing wildlife.
-Instead of composing all of your shots with the animals in the centre of the frame, try and compose your shots with the animals to either the left or the right of centre.
+Instead of composing all of your shots with the animals in the centre of the frame, try to compose your shots with the animals to either the left or the right of centre.
 By following this rule, you will compose shots that are much more interesting to the eye.

 In my example below, I have taken two shots of the same elephant that we encountered while on safari in Lake Manyara National Park in Tanzania.
 In the shot on the left, I have centred the elephant in the middle of the frame.
 On the right, I followed the Rule of Thirds and positioned the elephant in the right third of my shot.
 Judge for yourself as to which of the two photographs is more visually appealing.